variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 weight: 2
 ---

 First Friday: A Night of Art is a great opportunity to visit local galleries and businesses featuring rotating artwork.
 Held the first Friday of each month from 5-8 pm, it is a self-guided tour and maps are available at each of the participating galleries.
-Join us on Friday, July 6th, 2018 for our next First Friday.
+Join us on Friday, August 3rd, 2018 for our next First Friday.

 ###### *Participating locations:*